Spelis/sgui/README.md

 # SGUI - Spelis's GUI Library

-A lightweight and easy-to-use GUI library made by Spelis (Me :3) inspired by the [ImGui](https://github.com/ocornut/imgui) library.
+A lightweight and easy-to-use GUI library inspired by the [ImGui](https://github.com/ocornut/imgui) library.
 The library is written in Python and uses the [Raylib](https://github.com/raysan5/raylib) library for rendering.

 ### Contributions are very welcome! :D